kunov/easy_vector/README.md

 # easy_vector
-An exercise in "double under" methods: My attempt to augment Python's tuples to behave like mathematical vectors
+An exercise in "double under" methods - my attempt to augment Python's `tuples` to behave like mathematical vectors

+***

 ## Python tuples vs. easy_vector